Book an Appointment to Discuss Your Sexual Health

 Pregnancy testing and prenatal advice

-Medical Hub @ RMIT are here to provide timely pregnancy and prenatal advice.
+Medical Hub @ RMIT are here to provide timely pregnancy advice.
 It is recommended that if you are pregnant you receive the flu vaccine.

 We also offer: